python-organizers/resources/README.rst

 - Will it conflict with other conferences?
 Does it matter?
 - Weekday vs weekend?
+- Will it conflict with a religious holiday?
+School holidays?
+Mother/Father's Day etc?
 - ???

 See also: List of other `Python conferences and dates <https://github.com/python-organizers/conferences>`_.